goto-eof/elisys-home-automation/README.md

 Elisys Home Automation is the back-end side for [**ESP32 IDF | Motion Detector and Server Notifier (Rust)**](https://github.com/goto-eof/esp32-motion-detector-and-server-notifier-rust) project.
-Currently, Elisys Home Automation supports the motion sensor and the temperature/humidity/pressure sensor, so that it allows to retrieve the data provided by a motion/temperature/humidity/pressure sensor controlled by a ESP32 device (or Raspberry Pi).
+Currently, Elisys Home Automation supports the motion sensor and the temperature/humidity/pressure sensor, so that it allows to retrieve the data provided by a motion/temperature/humidity/pressure/light sensors controlled by a ESP32 device (or Raspberry Pi).
 In particular, it allows to:

 - supply the configuration for the motion sensor when it starts for the first time;
 - send notifications via Discord when a motion is detected, so that when a post request is handled;